WorkEthic-S3/Portfolio/IndividualProject/Userstories.md

 # Userstories Workethic

+## Definition of Done *(Applies to all userstories)*
+-   All acceptance criteria are functional.
+-   Code compiles/project builds without errors.
+-   Code has been checked and approved.
+-   Integration/Unit tests passed.
+-   Workflow successfully finished.
+-   Documentation has been updated.

 ## As a task seeker, I want to see a list of jobs, so I can see which ones are available.

 ### Acceptence criteria